zen-browser/docs/src/content/docs/guides/generic-optimized.md

 * Intel 5th Gen 10nm++ (Emerald Rapids)
 * Intel 11th Gen (Rocket Lake)

-:::tip[Hint]
-Which family does my CPU belong to?
+:::tip[Which family does my CPU belong to?]

-> A useful website to learn more about your computer's processor is [WikiChip](https://en.wikichip.org/wiki/WikiChip)
+A useful website to learn more about your computer's processor is [WikiChip](https://en.wikichip.org/wiki/WikiChip)
 :::

 ## Differences between the optimized and generic builds